Skip to main content

 An ordinary watercourse is a small stream or ditch which drains away water.
-If an ordinary watercourse touches your property you are a riparian owner, and have a legal responsibility to maintain any watercourses running over your property.
+If an ordinary watercourse touches your property you are a riparian owner.

 What are your legal obligations as a Riparian Owner?
-Consult this guide: Ordinary Watercourse Maintenance Guide or watch the video below:
+Consult the Ordinary Watercourse Maintenance Guide or watch the video below:

 Do you need ordinary watercourse consent?